autocrypt/autocrypt/doc/examples.rst

 Downgrading / switch to a MUA without Autocrypt support
 -------------------------------------------------------

 Alice might decide to switch to a different MUA which does not support Autocrypt.

-A MUA which previously saw an Autocrypt header and/or encryption from Alice now sees an unencrypted mail from Alice and no encryption header.
+A MUA which previously saw an :mailheader:`Autocrypt` header and/or encryption from Alice now sees an unencrypted mail from Alice and no :mailheader:`Autocrypt` header.
 This will disable encryption to Alice for subsequent mails.

+Autocrypt relies on non-Autocrypt-capable MUAs to act as a sort of "reset" for the user in the case where they stop using Autocrypt.